NurG001/CSE-366-3--2021-2-60-052/Assignment 1/README.md

-# Dynamic Robot Movement Simulation
+# Enhanced Dynamic Robot Movement Simulation

 This repository contains code for simulating the movement of a robot in a dynamic environment using various search algorithms to find the optimal path from a starting point to a destination while avoiding obstacles.
 ## Overview